Skip to main content

 The capacity for lifestyle interventions to fully reverse the hormonal imbalances of metabolic syndrome depends on the chronicity of the condition and the degree of cellular and organ-level adaptation that has occurred.
 In many individuals, particularly when addressed early, comprehensive lifestyle changes can restore normal HPA, HPG, and HPT axis function and reverse the biochemical markers of metabolic syndrome, including insulin resistance and dyslipidemia.

 The success seen in clinical trials like the Diabetes Prevention Program, where lifestyle changes outperformed metformin, provides strong evidence for this potential.
-It is a testament to the plasticity of the and its responsiveness to the powerful signals sent by diet, exercise, and stress modulation.
+It is a testament to the plasticity of the neuroendocrine system and its responsiveness to the powerful signals sent by diet, exercise, and stress modulation.

 Systemic Effects of HPA Axis Dysregulation in Metabolic Syndrome